ossia/score-docs/docs/reference-manual/common-practices/common-practices.md

 # Common practices

-The Following pages will guide you through reocuring patterns and snipets that can be useful in many different use-cases.
+The Following pages will guide you through reoccuring patterns and snippets that apply to many different use-cases.

 Enjoy advanced scenario authoring for your intermedia creation !